phillip-motion/quiver/README.md

 ## Roadmap
 We're actively working on:
 - Adding support for Canva and Affinity
-- One click transfer from Figma to Cavalry
 - Improving text alignment
 - Supporting more filter effects